 Having an at-home charger offers convenience, flexibility and freedom.
 Home charging comes with the added benefit of being able to control when you charge your EV.
 This means you can take advantage of off-peak energy rates, making EV charging cheaper and taking the pressure off the grid.

 With Egg, you can take control of your energy usage with smart EV charging.
-Our EV Charger Plan gives you everything you need for at-home charging all from just £24.50 per month with 0% APR over 3 years (subject to credit check).
+Our EV Charger Plan gives you everything you need for at-home charging all for just £35 per month with 0% APR over 3 years (subject to credit check).

 It’s clear that EVs will play an important role in reaching climate change goals.
 There’s some work left to do for manufacturers.
 Ensuring production is sustainable and less impactful is key to their future success.